Chōnaikai: Activities

+Kairanban (かいらんばん,回覧板)

+A Kairanban is tool sometimes used by Chonaikai as part of "circular notice" systems.
+The kairanban is typically a folder or clipboard that is used to pass information from household to household.
+A log is kept inside the kairanban that residents sign to indicate they have reviewed the material before passing it to the next household.

 Institutional part

 Based in the same general area, the chōnaikai improves the municipality.
 It subsidizes modes of communication and can encourage local participation.
 But it can also exert influence in political issues, mobilizing the neighbourhood with petitions or demonstrations.